Litigating Digital Rights Cases in Africa

 Note on amici curiae at the ECOWAS Court

-Accordingly, a party interested in being admitted as amicus curiae should follow the rules applicable to interveners before the ECOWAS Court per Chapter III of the Rules.
-Rule 89, in particular, notes that an application to intervene must be made within six weeks of the publication of the notice of an application initiating proceedings.
+The ECOWAS Protocol and he Rules do not explicitly provide for amici curiae briefs.
+However, as discussed above, in Federation of African Jou alists, interveners were accepted as amici curiae.
+In hat matter he Court granted an application in erms of article 89 of he Rules, allowing he NGOs o join he suit as interveners/ amici curiae.
+Accordingly, a party interested in being admitted as amicus curiae should follow he rules applicable o interveners before he ECOWAS Court per Chapter III of he Rules.
+Rule 89, in particular, notes hat an application o intervene must be made within six weeks of he publication of he notice of an application initiating proceedings.
 The application must contain:

-- The description of the case.
+• The description of he case.

-- The description of the parties.
+• The description of he parties.

 Stage 3: Jurisdiction

-Article 9(4) of the ECOWAS Protocol, as amended by the ECOWAS Supplementary Protocol, formally recognises that the ECOWAS Court “has jurisdiction to determine cases of violation of human rights that occur in any Member State”.
+Article 94 of the ECOWAS Protocol, as amended by the ECOWAS Supplementary Protocol, formally recognises that the ECOWAS Court “has jurisdiction to determine cases of violation of human rights that occur in any Member State”.
 Article 10(d) of the ECOWAS Supplementary Protocol states that access to the ECOWAS Court is open to “[i]ndividuals on application for relief for violation of their human rights.”

-The ECOWAS Court can exercise jurisdiction in the following ways:(26)
+The ECOWAS Court can exercise jurisdiction in the following ways:26

-- Ratione personae: Any individual alleging a violation of human rights committed in any member state may bring a case before the ECOWAS Court.
+• Ratione personae: Any individual alleging a violation of human rights committed in any member state may bring a case before the ECOWAS Court.
 Applications from organisations acting on behalf of a group of people whose rights have been violated can also be accepted.

-- Ratione temporis: Human rights cases must be brought within three years of the cause of action arising.
+• Ratione temporis: Human rights cases must be brought within three years of the cause of action arising.
 In instances where violations are ongoing, it will give rise to a cause of action die in diem (day in and out) and postpones the running of time.

-- Ratione materiae: The ECOWAS Court has jurisdiction over all human rights violations that occur in the jurisdiction of members of ECOWAS.
+• Ratione materiae: The ECOWAS Court has jurisdiction over all human rights violations that occur in the jurisdiction of members of ECOWAS.

 Stage 4: Admissibility